 Want the inside scoop on more amazing places like this?
 Grab a copy of Arizona Bucket List Adventure Guide.

 As an Amazon Associate, I earn from qualifying purchases.

 I had so many questions before I went.
-It’s likely you do also if you’re thinking about heading there.
+It’s likely you do also.
 In this post I’ll do my best to answer some of the most common questions that come up about Blue Ridge Reservoir.

 Questions about Blue Ridge Reservoir I’ll answer in this post:

 - When is the best time to go?

 - Is Blue Ridge Reservoir open?

 - Do I need a pass or permit?

 Video: Glimpse of Blue Ridge Reservoir on Arizona’s Mogollon Rim